johnigor/App-Donating/README.md

-# App-Donating
+# Donating
-Mobile application made for Charity Institutes and Entities to collect their donations and take control of performance
+Mobile application made for Charitable Institutions and Entities to collect their donations and take control of fundraising performance based on data analysis and statistics